How to Remove Rust

 This was also sent by one of the gorgeous SBS readers!

 Hey!
 I love this site.
 Just wanted to mention about the natural rust remover for carpets.
 We had our Christmas tree fall over (a few times) and our tree stand had rusted so we had a rust stain on our carpet about 2 feet wide.
 I mixed baking soda and water into a paste and rubbed it into the stain generously.
 Let dry, loosened with edge of spoon, and vacuumed.
 Spot was gone.
 I was very happy.
-Keep up the good work. - Jessie Anderson
+Keep up the good work.

 In some cases, extra steps may need to be taken.
-Cleaning and waxing your vehicle (especially if you leave near the ocean or drive over salt-treated snowy roads), covering vehicles or boats, slightly oiling tools (I'm thinking linseed oil would be the safest route over many of the commercial rust inhibitors), and so on all help to keep water and oxygen from reacting with the metal by creating a protective barrier.
+Cleaning and waxing your vehicle (especially if you live near the ocean or drive over salt-treated snowy roads), covering vehicles or boats, slightly oiling tools (I'm thinking linseed oil would be the safest route over many of the commercial rust inhibitors), and so on, all help to keep water and oxygen from reacting with the metal by creating a protective barrier.